Doomsday Machine (film): Production

 Production of Doomsday Machine began in 1967 under Herbert J. Leder's direction under the titles Armageddon 1975 and Doomsday Plus Seven.
-Production stopped on the film before it was completed (presumably due to funding problems), but the rights to the film were eventually purchased and the film was completed in 1972, albeit without the original cast members, costumes or sets.
+Production stopped on the film before it was completed (presumably due to funding problems), and the unfinished footage lay in storage for several years.
+Production resumed in 1972, though without benefit of access to the original cast members, costumes or sets.

 Sloppy production standards have made the film a favorite for buffs of bad cinema.
-The film relies extensively on stock footage, including real (but badly degraded) NASA rocket footage, special effects shots from David L. Hewitt's The Wizard of Mars (1965; Hewitt receives a special effects credit for Doomsday Machine), Gorath (1962) and other disparate sources, leading to numerous, glaring continuity errors.
-Among such persistent mistakes is the external appearance of the Astra, which inexplicably changes throughout the film.
-The painfully protracted last segment of the movie – with an American and Russian astronaut boarding a derelict Soviet spacecraft – was obviously shot after the unfinished principal photography without the participation of the original actors.
+The film relies extensively on stock footage, including real (but badly degraded) NASA rocket footage, special effects shots from David L. Hewitt's The Wizard of Mars (1965; Hewitt receives a special effects credit for Doomsday Machine), Gorath (1962) and other disparate sources, leading to numerous continuity errors.
+Among such mistakes is the external appearance of the Astra, which inexplicably changes throughout the film.
+The protracted last segment of the movie – with an American and Russian astronaut boarding a derelict Soviet spacecraft – was obviously shot after the unfinished principal photography without the participation of the original actors.
 After this point, the characters stay in their spacesuits, which look different from those shown in the immediately preceding scenes, and their helmets are now opaque, concealing the doubles' faces.
-The characters speak, but in completely different voices than before, the Russian no longer even having an accent.
+The characters do speak but now with different voices.
 The slow, repetitive pacing of this sequence is also markedly different from the rest of the film and suggests an effort to pad the film's running time out in order to reach a desired length.